Ali Ashfaq: 2015–16 Top 3 Best Foreign Players in Malaysia & final half-year

 In January 2015, PDRM travelled to Maldives for an invitation from Maldives FA to play in the 2015 POMIS Cup.
 PDRM played their first game in POMIS Cup against Ashfaq's previous club, New Radiant, and won the match 1–0.
 PDRM reached the final, winning 5–4 after beating Maziya in extra time with a hat-trick from Ashfaq.
 In the FA Cup Round of 32, Ashfaq broke the deadlock against Sabah in a 3–0 win, advancing to the last 16.
 Ashfaq suffered a hamstring injury in his right leg while playing against Perak on 14 March, returning on 11 April and scoring a goal against Felda United.

 On 18 April, PDRM won against Sime Darby by 4–1 and Ashfaq netted twice in Selayang.
 He scored the only goal for PDRM against Selangor which ended as 1–1 draw.
 Ashfaq got injured after Selangor game and missed the matches against Sarawak and Terengganu due to injury.
 Ashfaq scored the last goal of the season for PDRM in their win against ATM on 22 August.
 Ashfaq scored 10 goals in 17 matches in the league.
 Ashfaq scored 3 goals in 6 matches in Malaysia Cup against Pahang, Penang and PKNS FC in Group D. PDRM knocked out from group stage of the tournament.
 On 14 December 2015, Ashfaq was nominated for the Best Foreign Player Award in Malaysia Football Awards 2015.

 PDRM announced that Ashfaq will stay with them for 2016 season – the final year of his contract with the club which made on 2014 for two years on 17 December 2015.
 On 13 February 2016, Ashfaq scored the only goal for PDRM to win their opening game of the season against Sarawak by 1–0.
 His final game for the club came against Kedah at home; the game finished by 1–1 on 21 May.
 On 24 May, Ashfaq announced that he and PDRM had come to an mutual understanding to terminate his contract with 7 months remaining, due to an injury suffered.

-Maziya S&R
+Maziya

 Ashfaq signed the contract with Maziya on a 4-month deal on 12 July 2016 and made his debut against BG Sports in Dhivehi Premier League on 20 July.
 Ashfaq scored his first goal for Maziya against New Radiant on 7 August.